ejmastnak/ejmastnak.github.io/tutorials/arch/basics/startx.md

 You'll usually get a window with GUI text fields for your username and password, and will have the option to customize colors, background wallpaper, etc.
 You can also configure most DMs to start Xorg automatically after logging in.

-My suggestion for beginners: begin without a display manager and log in using the text-based console---you'll have fewer things to set up and potentially misconfigure.
+My suggestion for beginners: log in using the text-based console and leave a display manager for later---you'll have fewer things to set up and potentially misconfigure.
 You can always install a DM after setting up your window manager and/or desktop environment.

 ## Installing Xorg and i3